 In deciding whether to suspend or debar you, a Federal agency handles the actions as informally as practicable, consistent with principles of fundamental fairness.

-(a) For suspension actions, a Federal agency uses the procedures in this subpart and subpart G of this part.
+(a) For suspension actions, a Federal agency uses the procedures in this subpart and subpart G.

-(b) For debarment actions, a Federal agency uses the procedures in this subpart and subpart H of this part.
+(b) For debarment actions, a Federal agency uses the procedures in this subpart and subpart H.

 § 180.615 How does a Federal agency notify a person of a suspension or debarment action?

-(a) The suspending or debarring official sends a written notice to the last known street address, facsimile number, or e-mail address of—
+(a) The suspending or debarring official sends a written notice to the last known street address, facsimile number, or e-mail address of:

 (1) You or your identified counsel; or